Bernard Devlin: Devlin-McGee confrontation

 The election of 1867 had generated strong passions.
 McGee had received death threats and been assigned police protection.
 The Fenians, although not constituting the majority of Devlin's supporters, had nonetheless played a significant role during the election and fallen not far short of achieving their goal of defeating McGee.
 Denied that outcome, the Fenian members of the St. Patrick's Society instead moved a motion to expel McGee from the Society, and stopped its subscription to the pro-McGee Canadian Freeman.
 Among the militant Devlin supporters during the 1867 election campaign was an Ottawa tailor by the name of Patrick James Whelan, who had previously declared that McGee was a traitor, that he should be shot, and that if no one else would do the job, he would do it himself.
-On April 7, 1868, McGee was shot dead on Sparks Street in Ottawa, a crime for which Whelan was later convicted, and hung.
+On 7 April 1868, McGee was shot dead on Sparks Street in Ottawa, a crime for which Whelan was later convicted and hanged.

-Following McGee's assassination, support for Fenianism declined, although the movement retained enough sway among Irish Americans to attempt another invasion of Canada in 1870 from Vermont into the eastern townships of Quebec, where it was decisively defeated at the battle of Eccles Hill (May 25, 1870).
+Following McGee's assassination, support for Fenianism declined, although the movement retained enough sway among Irish Americans to attempt another invasion of Canada in 1870 from Vermont into the eastern townships of Quebec, where it was decisively defeated at the battle of Eccles Hill (25 May 1870).
 Nonetheless its strategy of working within a broad Irish nationalist coalition began to come apart.
 In Montreal, attempts by the Fenians to hold rallies in the months following the assassination were not well received.
 The assassination had alienated some members of the movement, and many of the movement's broader-minded allies, among them Bernard Devlin who, significantly, deprecated a meeting proposed for September 1868 as "a most mischievous and objectionable undertaking" which would damage the position of Irish Catholics in Montreal, whereupon his former Fenian supporters condemned him as a traitor and turncoat.